nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/bulk-action-framework.md

 ---
 title: Bulk Action Framework
 review:
   comment: ''
   date: '2018-07-11'
   status: ok
 labels:
   - bulk
   - bulk-component
 toc: true
 tree_item_index: 1500
 ---

 {{! excerpt}}
 The Bulk Action Framework provides a service to be able to run resilient bulk actions on a _possibly large_ set of documents.
 {{! /excerpt}}

 This framework introduces several notions:

-- __document set__: a list of documents from a repository represented as a list of document identifiers.
+- **document set**: a list of documents from a repository represented as a list of document identifiers.
-- __action__: an operation that can be applied to a document set.
+- **action**: an operation that can be applied to a document set.
-- __command__: a set of parameters building a request to apply an action on a document set.
+- **command**: a set of parameters building a request to apply an action on a document set.
-- __bucket__: a portion of a document set that fits into a stream record.
+- **bucket**: a portion of a document set that fits into a stream record.
-- __batch__: a smaller (or equals) portion of a bucket where the action is applied within a transaction.
+- **batch**: a smaller (or equals) portion of a bucket where the action is applied within a transaction.
   {{#> callout type='note' heading='Requirements'}}
-    To work properly, the Bulk Service needs a true KeyValue storage to store the command and its status, there are 2 possibles choices:
-    - Use `RedisKeyValueStore` if you have `nuxeo.redis.enabled=true` in your `nuxeo.conf`.
-    - Use `MongoDBKeyValueStore` if you are using the MongoDB template.
+  To work properly, the Bulk Service needs a true KeyValue storage to store the command and its status, there are 2 possibles choices: - Use `RedisKeyValueStore` if you have `nuxeo.redis.enabled=true` in your `nuxeo.conf`. - Use `MongoDBKeyValueStore` if you are using the MongoDB template.
   You should not rely on the default `MemKeyValueStore` implementation that flushes the data on restart.
   {{/callout}}

 ## Bulk Service